 Sound-level meters are hosted by volunteers in the area.
-Each meter consists of a commercial sound-level meter (Gain Express SLM-24 or DFRobot Gravity: Analog Sound Level Meter) connected to a microprocessor (ESP8266).
+Each meter consists of a commercial sound-level meter (Gain Express SLM-24 or DFRobot Gravity: Analog Sound Level Meter) connected to a microprocessor.

-The meters output a voltage that is proportional to decibels.
-The voltage signal is read by the microprocessor about 1,000 times per second, converted back to decibels and transmitted once a second to a central server, where the information is stored in a permanent database for live mapping and later analysis.
+The decibel readings from the meters are read by the microprocessor and transmitted once a second to a central server, where the information is stored in a permanent database for live mapping and later analysis.

-The transmitted data include one-second average decibel levels as well as the maximum and minimum impulse (1/8th second) readings within the second.
+The transmitted data include one-second average decibel levels as well as the maximum and minimum fast-repsonse (1/8th second) readings within the second.

 The meters have a listed accuracy of ± 1.5 dB, and are individually calibrated with NIST-traceable instruments.